 While our patterns are digital in nature, we do not use square pixels, rectangles or other un-natural geometric shapes in the design of our patterns.
 Square pixels do not replicate the shapes, forms and shadows of most of the environments they are deployed in-especially when viewed through optics.
 The ninety-degree angles and limited use of natural colors can, in many cases make detection easier.
 Small, busy square digital or fractal geometry patterns also tend to close-up producing a “blobbing” effect that betrays the wearer when viewed from a distance.
 A-TACS Camo addresses and improves these critical issues in three ways.

-A look at 10 full-powered hunters/defenders that Jeff Cooper himself would've been proud to...
+A look at 10 rugged, hard-hitting, full-powered 10mm pistols that Jeff Cooper himself would've...

 by Robert A. Sadowski / Oct 10, 2016